17 Nov 8 Things Your Outsourced Claims Management Provider Should Be Doing

 “If somebody calls us from the side of the road and needs help, we’ll handle it.”
 Strickler says.
 “Whether it’s a past client, third-party or even a non-client, if they somehow got our number, we’re going to help them now and figure it out later.”

-To discuss how Fleet Response can ease your claims management challenges, contact Vice President of Client Engagement Jodie Varner at firstname.lastname@example.org.
-She’s been with the company for 17 years.
+To discuss how Fleet Response can ease your claims management challenges, contact Vice President of Sales and Marketing, Jeff Fender at email@example.com.
+He has been with Fleet Response for 19 years.

 Client Engagement Coordinator Stephanie Strickler has worked for Fleet Response for eight years.
 Before joining the client onboarding team, she served in the call center, claims management and subrogation.